jmacglashan/decisions_and_dragons/content/about.md

 on the [Reinforcement Learning Discord server](https://discord.gg/nu3pyBrNpg).
 (See my other social links at the top of this page.)

-I received my PhD in computer science from the University of Maryland, Baltimore County in 2013 where I worked on reinforcement learning.
-I then moved on to a postdoctoral position at Brown University, where I continued to work on reinforcement learning.
+I received my PhD in computer science from the University of Maryland, Baltimore County in 2013 where I worked on reinforcement learning with Marie desJardins.
+I then moved on to a postdoctoral position at Brown University, where I continued to work on reinforcement learning with Michael Littman as my advisor and (subsequently) Stefanie Tellex as my co-advisor.
 Following my postdoc, I joined the startup Cogitai, where we worked to build reinforcement learning and continual learning as a service.
 Cogitai was eventually acquired by Sony and we formed the game AI team at [Sony AI](https://ai.sony/), where I continue to work on reinforcement learning.